Crouching Tiger, Hidden Dragon: Sequel

 In 2001, it was reported that director Ang Lee was planning to make a sequel to the film.
-Crouching Tiger, Hidden Dragon: Sword of Destiny was released in 2016.
+Subtitled Sword of Destiny, the film was released in 2016.
 It was directed by Yuen Wo-ping, who was the action choreographer for the first film.
 It is a co-production between Pegasus Media, China Film Group Corporation, and the Weinstein Company.
 Unlike the original film, the sequel was filmed in English for international release and dubbed into Chinese for Chinese releases.

 Sword of Destiny is based on Iron Knight, Silver Vase, the next (and last) novel in the Crane-Iron Series.
 It features a mostly new cast, headed by Donnie Yen.
 Michelle Yeoh reprised her role from the original.
 Zhang Ziyi was also approached to appear in Sword of Destiny but refused, stating that she would only appear in a sequel if Ang Lee were directing it.

 In the West, the sequel was for the most part not shown in theaters, instead being distributed direct-to-video by the streaming service Netflix.